moggyg/Tropicaldo/exampleSite/content/english/_index.md

   - name: Marco Giuliani
     image: "/images/mg.jpg"
     designation: Director, Head of Development
     content: Technology and innovation is my passion, my hobby.
-To explore new developments and tools keeps our projects fresh, modern and ready for tomorrows world.
+Exploring new developments and tools keeps our projects fresh, modern and ready for tomorrows world.

 ---